raspberrypilearning/make-crumble-robot-head/en/step_2.md

 Cut the two side flaps off, using a knife or scissors.

-Tape or glue the top flap down to be the face above the mouth.
+Tape or glue the top flap down.
+This will be the face above the mouth.

 ![Upper face fixed in place](images/robotHead_upperFace.png)

 --- /task ---

 Closing the back opening of the box helps it keep its shape at this point.
-However, for most people, having it open makes the rest the build easier.
+However, some people find keeping it open makes the rest the build easier.

 --- task ---

 Make eyes for your robot head.
-You can draw or paint eyes straight on or use cut up card, paper, or anything you like.
+You can draw or paint eyes onto the box or use cut up card, paper, or anything you like.
 After all, it's your robot head!

 ![Robot head eyes](images/robotHead_eyes.png)